Skip to content

 History of the Home Nations

-The first Home Nations Championship took place in the Millennium Stadium in Cardiff in 2000.
-The English Pétanque Association won the inaugural championship and successfully defended its title.
+The first Home Nations Championship was held at the Millennium Stadium in Cardiff in 2000.
+Pétanque England, formally the English Pétanque Association, won the inaugural championship and successfully defended its title annually.
+However, in 2024, Petanque Jersey took the title for the first time.

 YearHostWinners